adamdecaf/akka/akka-docs/rst/java/remoting.rst

 .. note::

-  In order to ensure serializability of ``Props`` when passing constructor arguments to the actor being created, do not make the factory a non-static inner class: this will inherently capture a reference to its enclosing object, which in most cases is not serializable.
+  In order to ensure stabilizability of ``Props`` when passing constructor arguments to the actor being created, do not make the factory a non-static inner class: this will inherently capture a reference to its enclosing object, which in most cases is not serializable.
 It is best to make a static